 Menacing Blow.
 When you make an attack, you can make an Intimidation check contested by the target's Willpower save; on a success, they are frightened of you for an amount of seconds equal to the amount you succeeded by.

 Parry.
-When you are subjected to a damage-dealing effect, such as an attack, trap, or spell, you can use your reaction to add your proficiency with one of your equipped weapons to your Armor score until the start of your next turn.
+When you are subjected to a damage-dealing effect, such as an attack, trap, or spell, you can use your reaction to add double your PWS Proficiency to your Worn Armor score until the start of your next turn.
+You can use this maneuver and Redirect or Riposte as part of the same reaction, but each maneuver expends a use.

 Piercing Shot.
 When making an attack with a ranged weapon, you can choose for that attack to pierce the first creature it strikes; if the projectile would hit another creature or object, use the same damage roll.